gert-leja/dungeon_crawler/README.md

 ## About the Game
 **Dungeon Crawler** is a Python-based project built entirely using the Pygame library.
 The focus is on simple mechanics, smooth gameplay, and a clean visual style.

----

-Built entirely using Python with the Pygame library
+Built entirely using Python with the Pygame library.

 ---